Jana Gana Mana: Code of conduct

 The National Anthem of India is played or sung on various occasions.
-Instructions have been issued from time to time about the correct versions of the Anthem, the occasions on which these are to be played or sung, and about the need for paying respect to the anthem by observance of proper decorum on such occasions.
+Instructions have been issued from time to time about the correct versions of the anthem, the occasions on which these are to be played or sung and the need for paying respect to the anthem by observance of proper decorum on such occasions.
 The substance of these instructions has been embodied in the information sheet issued by the government of India for general information and guidance.
-The approximate duration of the Full Version of National Anthem of India is 52 seconds and 20 seconds for shorter version.
+The approximate duration of the full version of the National Anthem of India is 52 seconds; the shorter version is approximately 20 seconds.

 Lyrics

+Original Bengali composition

-The poem was composed in a literary register of the Bengali language called Sadhu Bhasha, which is heavily Sanskritised.
+The poem was composed in a literary register of the Bengali language called Sadhu Bhasha, which is heavily Sanskritised (i.e. mainly uses tatsama words).

-Original translation from Bengali
+Official lyrics

+Official English lyrics

-The English version was translated by Rabindranath Tagore on 28 February 1919 at the Besant Theosophical College.
+The English version was translated by Rabindranath Tagore himself on 28 February 1919 at the Besant Theosophical College.